 After washing your hands, dry them using a lint-free towel.
 It's harder to grasp contact lenses with wet hands, and — as mentioned above — lenses shouldn't come into contact with tap water.

 While all this advice can be very helpful, it doesn’t replace an in-person exam with your eye doctor.
 Your eye doctor will advise you when to return for your next contact lens consultation.
 Following this schedule is the best way to ensure you can enjoy the freedom of contact lens wear.

 If you are new to contact lenses (or not!) and have any questions or concerns about your eyes or vision, call 610-200-6611.
-Dr. Michael Brodsky and Associates will be happy to schedule you for a contact lens exam and fitting.
+Newcomer Eye Associates will be happy to schedule you for a contact lens exam and fitting.

-With the help of Dr. Michael Brodsky, you’ll be an expert in contact lens wear and care in no time!
+With the help of Dr. Daniel Newcomer, you’ll be an expert in contact lens wear and care in no time!

 Alternatively book an appointment online here CLICK FOR AN APPOINTMENT